 - E – Conglomerates to report group level data

 Recommendations A to E were first flagged in my article “10 quick and easy ways to close your gender pay gap.”

-Regular readers of my pay gaps & diversity blogs will not be surprised by many of these recommendations as many have been flagged for a while.
+Regular readers of my pay gaps & diversity blogs will not be surprised by many of these recommendations since I’ve flagged many of these for a while.
 This article simply pulls all of these into one place but I will now go through each recommendation in turn.
-As much as possible I will link to my other articles in addition to the details I’ve given below.
+As much as possible, I will link to my other articles in addition to the details I’ve given below.

 Recommendation 1 – Make Gender Breakdowns by the 4 Pay Quarters (Fingerprints) front & centre

 This is the one feature of the current GPG reporting regime that gives genuine insight about why an employer has a pay gap.
 I call the 4 pay quarter breakdowns Fingerprints and I explain why I find fingerprints so useful in these two articles.

 - “Why Gender Pay Fingerprints are superior to Gender Pay Gaps“

 - “Employers should report their Ethnicity Pay Fingerprints“